 "Not like that!"

 "So much for being nice."
 The other boy, who must be Robb, shook his head.

 "It doesn't matter if you like him.
 I like him so you are going to be nice!"
-She crossed her arms and turned around to face me.
+She crossed her arms and turned to face me.
 I stood awkwardly a few feet away.
-"Sorry about that," she mumbled.
-"Anyways, this is Jon and Robb."
-She motioned to them.
-"This is Theon," she said to them.
+"Sorry about them, sometimes they're insufferable," she mumbled.
+"Anyway, meet Jon and Robb."
+She motioned at them.
+Then turned to them,"This is Theon."

 "I thought you had him that time," Robb said laughing.